Tanmay06/face-recognition/README.md

 # Face Recognition using Neural Network

 It is pretty easy for human to recognise each person individually because we are able to understand and remember human facial features like eyes, nose, shape, e.t.c; but it is difficult for the machines as for them  the input, basically image or video frame, is a grid of random numbers arranged together.
 To make machines able to recognise faces we need to train them to understand the facial features of a person.
-At the fundamentally, this is done by training machines to look for group of pixels which act as a facial feature and use them to understand the image.
+Fundamentally, this is done by training machines to look for group of pixels which act as a facial feature and use them to understand the image.
 Here, we are using a HAAR cascade classifier to detect faces in the image and then feeding these faces to our Neural Network to recognise the person for whom our network is trained for.

 <h2>Steps Involved</h2>
 <ol>